Morpho-lang/morpho/help/errors.md

 ## CmplxCns
 [tagcmplxcns]: # (cmplxcns)

 This error occurs when the Complex constructor is called with invalid arguments.
-It should be called with two floats:
+It should be called with two numbers:

     var c = Complex(1) // Causes 'CmplxCns'

-## CmplxInvldArg
-[tagcmplxinvldarg]: # (cmplxinvldarg)

-This error occurs when complex arithmetic methods receive invalid arguments:

-    var c = Complex(1, 2)
-    c + "string" // Causes 'CmplxInvldArg'

 ## CmpxArg
 [tagcmpxarg]: # (cmpxarg)